These strawberry ice pops, or paletas de fresa, are easy Mexican treats made with fresh strawberries, sugar, lemon juice, and water.

-We’re intrigued, not just by the gleeful grin of this little girl but by the mention in the last step of the instructions of “unconventional molds.”
-We can certainly understand a certain undeniable appeal of conventional molds, especially when your household contains hypercritical wee ones with very specific notions of what does–and does not–constitute a proper popsicle.
-But we’re also intrigued by the potential for popsicle shapes.
-Say, paper cups that you peel off.
+We’re intrigued, not just by the gleeful grin of this little girl, but by the pure simplicity of these ice pops.
+And you’ll note in the last line that you don’t have to have proper popsicle molds to make these; we give you permission to use “unconventional molds.”
+Your household may contain hypercritical wee ones with very specific notions of what does–and does not–constitute a proper popsicle.
+But we’re intrigued by the potential for popsicle shapes, say, paper cups that you peel off.
 Glass cups, to be more environmentally correct.
 Shot glasses.
 Tea cups.
 Ice cube trays.
 Flutes, perhaps?
-Now go on, tell us the most inspired vessel you’ve ever harnessed as a popsicle mold.
+Now go be creative.

-- 1/2 to 3/4 cup sugar, depending on the sweetness of the berries and of your sweet tooth
+- 1/2 cup sugar or more, depending on the sweetness of the berries and of your sweet tooth

 - 1/2 cup water